Marvin1992/Marvin1992.github.io/about.md

 ### More Information

 I am currently doing my minor in Mobile Media Programming in Chicago, Illinois.
-In my home institution, which is in Enschede, Netherlands I am doing Creative Technology.
-This study program is quite new and has been established in 2010.
-For fun I teamed up with a friend and designed a game for Android.
-I am currently working on a webpage to go with it.
-That's why
-I am really interested in the class Emergent Web Technologies, because it covers a lot of features I would like to include in our webpage.
-Feel free to visit the current webpage [mandtgames.com](http://www.mandtgames.com)
+I am also finishing up my Bachelor in Creative Technology in the Netherlands beginning of 2016.
+I am interested in making Apps and BigData.
+I created an App called Herbert The Pelican with one of my friends a while ago in C#.
+I am focusing on JavaScript applications right now, because I think this is where the future is heading.
+I am targeting specifically hybrid Apps.
+If you are interested in what I worked on before feel free to visit my portfolio webpage [mandtgames.com](http://www.mandtgames.com/portfolio)

 ### Contact me